ROBO Global Robotics & Automation ETF (NYSEARCA:ROBO) Sees Unusually-High Trading Volume

-Shares of ROBO Global Robotics & Automation ETF (NYSEARCA:ROBO – Get Rating) saw unusually-high trading volume on Tuesday .
-Approximately 252,609 shares were traded during mid-day trading, an increase of 134% from the previous session’s volume of 108,040 shares.The stock last traded at $53.95 and had previously closed at $54.60.
+ROBO Global Robotics & Automation ETF (NYSEARCA:ROBO – Get Rating) shares saw unusually-high trading volume on Tuesday .
+Approximately 252,609 shares changed hands during trading, an increase of 134% from the previous session’s volume of 108,040 shares.The stock last traded at $53.95 and had previously closed at $54.60.

 About ROBO Global Robotics & Automation ETF